EliAndrewC/l7r/setting/l7r.md

 Once again, Kakita Torikago calls upon his dear friend Seppun Shogo about this matter.
 He expresses once again the conviction with which the Kakita Ministry of Justice takes its responsibilities, and reluctantly requests that Shogo place a bounty on whoever delivers Hida Zenshiro to Kyuden Kakita to finally settle this matter.
 Given the seriousness of the matter, Torikago suggests that a 50 koku bounty would be appropriate.

-However, while this bounty pertains to an Imperial summons and therefore it would be Shogo placing the bounty, Torikago understands that this request is in service of Kakita family duties, and therefore he offers to fully fund the bounty himself (in the form of a 50 koku **indemnity gift** once the bounty is paid) to avoid placing an undue burden on the office of the Imperial magistrate.
+However, while this bounty pertains to an Imperial summons and therefore it would be Shogo placing the bounty, Torikago understands that this request is in service of Kakita Family duties, and therefore he offers to fully fund the bounty himself (in the form of a 50 koku **indemnity gift** once the bounty is paid) to avoid placing an undue burden on the office of the Imperial magistrate.
 And while there is no 10% fee on bounties placed by Imperial magistrates, Torikago also offers another 12-koku compensatory gift, in recognition of the trouble to which he is putting his friend by making this request.

-Prior to the creation of the Wasp clan, it is unlikely that a bounty such as this would have ever been collected.
+Prior to the creation of the Wasp Clan, it is unlikely that a bounty such as this would have ever been collected.
 Samurai from the major clans would have avoided stepping into such a political minefield for what, to most of the noble houses, is a trifling sum.
 However, this is NOT a trivial amount of money for a Wasp samurai, and so it's possible that some enterprising Wasp bounty hunter may choose to confront Hida Zenshiro to enforce the Imperial summons.

 This confrontation, if it does happen, may be dangerous for both parties.
 Zenshiro and his Hida relatives would surely never interfere with a duly authorized agent of the Emperor's justice, but if the Wasp bounty hunter forgets his place, he may find himself killed by the Hida, who will be all too happy to explain that the upstart Wasp samurai offered a personal insult which resulted in a quarrel which led to his death - assuming that there are sufficient local witnesses to require an explanation be offered at all!

 Zenshiro may additionally argue that this is clearly a manipulated summons, and that any Wasp bounty hunter enforcing it would be tarnishing the Emperor's justice and the good standing of their clan by allowing themselves to be used to harass the political enemies of the Crane.
 That said, as agents of the Emperor's justice, some Wasp samurai may consider it disloyal to turn aside in the pursuit of an officially sanctioned bounty for such reasons.

 And of course, if Zenshiro declines to agree to return to Kyuden Kakita, it's entirely possible that he himself might be killed while refusing to surrender himself into the authority of the Wasp bounty hunter who confronts him!
-This would surely be a shame, including for the poor Kakita family, whose mystery of the events leading up to their unfortunate teahouse brawl would sadly go forever unsolved.
+This would surely be a shame, including for the poor Kakita Family, whose mystery of the events leading up to their unfortunate teahouse brawl would sadly go forever unsolved.

 ### Most common bounties